 Throughout the whole trauma, Underwood was writing for the Cry Pretty album, which helped her deal with the pain.
 "Right after I'd found out I'd lose a baby, I'd have a writing session," she explained.
 "I'd be like, 'Let's go,' you know?
 I can't just sit around thinking about this.
 I wanna work.
 I wanna do this.
 Because I would literally have these horrible things going on in my life, and then have to go smile and do some interviews, or do a photo shoot, or something.
 So it was just kind of therapeutic, I guess."

-The Cry Pretty long player debuted at #1 on the Billboard 200.
-This meant that Carrie Underwood made history by becoming the first woman to bring four country LPs to the top of the all-genre album chart.
-Blown Away (2012), Play On (2009) and Carnival Ride (2007) all previously reached the summit.
+The Cry Pretty album debuted at #1 on the Billboard 200.
+This made Carrie Underwood the first woman to bring four country albums to the top of the all-genre chart.
+Blown Away (2012), Play On (2009) and Carnival Ride (2007) all previously reached the top.

 The song's visual won Video of the Year at the 2019 CMT Music Awards.
 At the ceremony, Underwood also picked up the trophy for Female Video of the Year.